-Want proof?
-There's been a steady drip of clues over the past few months including a strong suggestion that they could be called the Apple AirPods Studio...
+There's been a steady drip of clues around over the past few months, including a strong suggestion that they could be called the Apple AirPods Studio and come in "premium" and sport versions.

-First came noted Apple analyst Ming-Chi Kuo's prediction that we would see the first pair of Apple over-ear headphones at the start of this year.
+First came noted Apple analyst Ming-Chi Kuo's prediction that we would see the first pair of Apple over-ear headphones this year.
 Then US retailer Target listed a pair of 'Apple AirPods (X Generation)' headphones in its inventory.
 Coincidence?
 We think not.

 So what can we expect from a pair of Apple over-ear headphones?
 When will they arrive?
 And how much will the so-called AirPods Studios cost?
 We've rounded up all the leaks and rumours to give you the best idea of what we'll see.

-So without further ado, let's see what Apple has in store.
+Without further ado, let's see what Apple has in store for us...

 Apple AirPods Studio over-ear headphones: price and release date

 So how much can we expect to pay for this new pair of Apple wireless headphones?
 This is Apple, so don't expect them to come cheap.
-According to the listing for Apple AirPods (X Generation) that mysteriously popped up at Target recently, they'll retail for $399.99 (around £350/€350).
-That would place them in the same price bracket as the Sony WH-1000XM3 and Sennheiser Momentum 3 Wireless.
+According to the listing for Apple AirPods (X Generation) that mysteriously popped up at Target, they'll retail for $399.99 (around £350/€350).
+That would place them in the same price bracket as the Award-winning Sony WH-1000XM4 and notable Sennheiser Momentum 3 Wireless.

 Either way, it's good company to keep.
 If Apple's new pair is anywhere near as good as either the Sonys or Sennheisers, they'll be some of the best wireless over-ears around.